Recap / Tintin The Red Sea Sharks

 - Cool Boat: The escape submarine concealed in a "sinking" motorboat.

 - The Thing That Would Not Leave: Haddock goes on the investigation just to get away from Abdullah.
 On returning he finds to his relief that the Royal Brat and his entourage has left the day before, only for Jolyon Wagg to turn up, having decided to hold a car rally at Marlinspike Hall.

 - Everything's Even Worse With Sharks: Despite the English title, this story actually features just one shark.
 It swallows a bomb that was meant to be planted on the side of a ship, unintentionally saving the lives of everyone on board and blowing itself up in the process.

-- Feed It a Bomb: A shark accidentally swallows a mine intended for Tintin's boat.
-We hear it hiccup for a while, then it culminates with a "hicBOOOOOOOOOMMMM".
+- Feed It a Bomb: A shark accidentally swallows a mine intended for Tintin's ship.
+We hear it hiccup for a while, then it culminates with a "hicBOOOOOOOOOMMMM" several miles away.

 - Have a Gay Old Time: Tintin, Haddock and Piotr Skut are adrift on a raft in the middle of the Red Sea.
 They eventually are sighted by some passengers in Gorgonzola's ship, after which a woman immediately shouts to the latter, "Look!
 Shipwrecks!
 How madly gay!"